-A study from Zanmi Lasante, a WKKF grantee in Haiti, explores obstacles that prevent pregnant women in rural areas from giving birth in hospitals, and what might help.
+A study from Zanmi Lasante, a WKKF grantee in Haiti, explores barriers that prevent pregnant women in rural areas from giving birth in hospitals, and what might help.

 Read the article, Barriers and facilitators influencing facility-based childbirth in rural Haiti: a mixed method study with a convergent design, published in BMJ Global Health.